Two smiling children sitting in a red wagon in a wooded outdoor area, wearing winter clothing.

 • You can pay for your therapy with Health Savings Accounts (HSA) or Flexible Spending Accounts (FSA).
 However, you technically are not supposed to use these cards for missed appointments.

-• We take the following insurances:
+• We take the following insurances for therapy:

 • Aetna